Ichiyō Higuchi: Last years

-In 1893, Higuchi, her mother and her sister abandoned their middle-class house and moved to a poor neighborhood where they opened a stationery store that before long failed.
+In 1893, Higuchi, her mother, and her sister abandoned their middle-class house and moved to a poor neighborhood where they opened a stationery store that failed.
 Their new dwelling was a five-minute walk from Tokyo's red-light district Yoshiwara.
 Her experience living in this neighborhood would provide material for several of her later stories, especially Takekurabe, (lit.
 "Comparing heights"; Child's Play in the Robert Lyons Danly translation, Growing Up in the Edward Seidensticker translation).

 The stories of her mature period (1894–1896) were not only marked by her experience living near the red-light district and greater concern over the plight of women, but also by the influence of Ihara Saikaku, a 17th-century writer, whose stories she had recently discovered.
 His distinctiveness lay in great part in his acceptance of low-life characters as worthwhile literary subjects.
 What Higuchi added was a special awareness of suffering and sensitivity.
-To this period belong Ōtsugomori (On the Last Day of the Year), Nigorie (Troubled Waters), Jūsan'ya (The Thirteenth Night), Takekurabe and Wakaremichi (Separate Ways).
+To this period belong Ōtsugomori (On the Last Day of the Year), Nigorie (Troubled Waters), Jūsan'ya (The Thirteenth Night), Takekurabe, and Wakaremichi (Separate Ways).

 With these last stories, her fame spread throughout the Tokyo literary establishment.
-She was commended for her traditional style, and was called "the last woman of the old Meiji" in reflection of her evocation of the past.
-In her modest home, she was visited by other writers, students of poetry, admirers, the curious, critics, and editors requesting her collaboration.
+She was commended for her traditional style and was called "the last woman of the old Meiji" in reflection of her evocation of the past.
+In her modest home, she was visited by other writers, students of poetry, admirers, critics, and editors requesting her collaboration.
 Due to constant interruptions and frequent headaches, Higuchi stopped writing.
 As her father and her oldest brother had before her, she contracted tuberculosis.
 She died on 23 November 1896 at the age of 24.
 She was buried in Tsukiji Hongan-ji Wadabori Cemetery in Suginami, Tokyo.